Dance & Architecture

 In my search for the synthesis of dance and architecture I needed to find a means of expressing space both from within and out.
 Thinking and designing spaces as a choreographer puts you at once as the viewer and the one being viewed.
 We express ourselves with our own invisible envelopes by movement and gesture.
 There is a myriad of ways in which each person communicates with the other.
 In many cases this expression of self is a byproduct of our cultural values and at others it can be the culmination of emotional energy acted out spontaneously.
 The expression of self from within is the hidden language and it carries deep sometimes subconscious actions.

 Given this premise, the act of creating space must consider time as an active ingredient.
-Time can be thought of experientially, as if walking through space or as a transformational act, during formalization of space.
+Time can be understood experientially, as if walking through space or as a transformational act during the formalization of space.
 To illustrate I am including images which are abstractions of space.
 They are models, animations and drawings.
 The images in this portfolio represent projects, some built and others not.
 All were created by simulating the dancer’s “muscle memory”.
-In dance the definition of “Muscle Memory” is the body’s internal language of movement which is expressed through the coordination of our muscles and skeleton.
+In dance the definition of “Muscle Memory” is the body’s internal language of movement expressed through the coordination of muscles and skeleton.

 Defining the Concepts